• Home

 Please indicate on the check’s memo field if your gift is to support the Land Trust’s Operating Fund.

-To keep and enhance our promise of land protection FOREVER, and in honor of our 25th anniversary in 2020, we proudly announce the establishment of a Legacy Fund with the Eastern West Virginia Community Foundation to provide financial support in perpetuity to protect and grow conservation easements.
+To keep and enhance our promise of land protection FOREVER, and in honor of our 25th anniversary in 2020, we established a Legacy Fund with the Eastern West Virginia Community Foundation to provide financial support in perpetuity to protect and grow conservation easements.

 The purpose of the Fund is to support and offset costs associated with influencing, establishing, and maintaining conservation easements in Berkeley, Jefferson, and Morgan Counties.
 We intend, with the help of our Eastern West Virginia Community Foundation, to grow the Legacy Fund into a source of sustainable revenue that will allow the Land Trust to help cover these costs.
 We are ever-grateful to the landowners whose vision and love of their land made them reach out to protect their land, and shape the future of our landscape.
 It is our responsibility as a community to continue to gift forward by preserving and protecting our landscape for future generations that they may value and enjoy the beauty and sustainable resources, as we do.